10 Facts: Rappahannock Station

-Fact #10: The Civil War Trust and its partners have numerous parcels of land at Rappahannock Station
+Fact #10: The American Battlefield Trust and its partners have numerous parcels of land at Rappahannock Station

-The Civil War Trust and its partners have saved several important pieces of the Rappahannock Station battlefield.
+The American Battlefield Trust and its partners have saved several important pieces of the Rappahannock Station battlefield.
 This includes the site of the Confederate earthworks north of the river as well as land on both sides of the historic Orange and Alexandria Railroad on the river's southern bank.
 This ground is part of a larger corridor of land the Trust has preserved along the historic Rappahannock River, including Kelly's Ford and Brandy Station.
-To learn more about the hallowed ground preserved by the Civil War Trust, visit our Saved Land Map.
+To learn more about the hallowed ground preserved by the American Battlefield Trust, visit our Saved Land Map.